NCAR/ncar-python-tutorial/README.rst

   ./jlab-dav

 These scripts print instructions for how to SSH into the machine with an SSH tunnel that enables connecting to the compute node where JupyterLab is running.
-Once you have made this SSH connection, open a browser on your local machine and go to the address: localhost:8888 (or whichever port specified in the jlab script).
+Once you have made this SSH connection, open your prefered browser on your local machine and go to the address: localhost:8888 (or whichever port specified in the jlab script).

 If you want to use Matlab, you must add a flag to enable the module load; for instance: